nguoiyoujie/ra303s-iran/docs/warheads.md

 The radial range of nuclear warheards in the scenario, not including the center cell.
 Effectively the blast covers a square area of `AtomRadius * 2 + 1`.

 Note that due to a bug in the original game, damage decreases in strength closer to the center; the lack of smudges will become apparent above range 40.
+Use [General]  ► `FixWideAreaDamage` to fix this bug.
 </details></td></tr></table>